About Our 2026 Leadership Conference Speakers

 Dr. Deborah Watts

-Deborah Watts has more than 20 years of experience helping people and organizations grow.
+Dr. Deborah Watts has more than 20 years of experience helping people and organizations grow.
 Her passion is developing professionals into tomorrow’s leaders and coaching leaders on how to optimize their performance as well as the performance of their team.
-Her experience has come from many unique opportunities spanning a wide range of disciplines and industries.
-Currently, Watts is director of Graduate and Executive Education at the University of Tennessee, Haslam College of Business.
-She is also the founder and CEO of Hayde & Company, a talent optimization consulting firm.
-In addition, she serves as a certified partner of The Predictive Index and senior consultant for the Leadership Pipeline Institute based in Copenhagen, Denmark.
+Her experience has come from many unique opportunities spanning a wide range of disciplines and industries including banking, retail, power sports, and education.
+Currently, Deborah is the Director of Graduate and Executive Education at the University of Tennessee, Haslam College of Business and founder of Hayde and Company.

 Evan Holladay